nmuthukumar/UDACITY_SDCarEngg-ND--P1--Prj05-VehicleDetTrack/CarND-Vehicle-Detection/Project_Writeup.md

 The following are some of the **Key Issues I observed/faced**, with relevant **Corrective Steps** that I either Attempted and Already Corrected the Issues (as Explained thereby) or Can Attempt for Future Corrections/Improvements.
 I also discuss some **General Learnings & Observations** in this Project:

-### 5.1 Issue [Solved] - Windows Sizes Vs. Detections
+### 5.1.
+Issue [Solved] - Windows Sizes Vs. Detections
 I learned in this Project that finding the **Right Window Size** is **Very Critical**:
-For Example, On the Test Image './Test_Images/bbox-test-01.jpg':
+For Example, On the Test Image [./Test_Images/bbox-test-01.jpg](./Test_Images/bbox-test-01.jpg):
--  64 -> Very Sensitive, Picked-up Even Some Patterns From Road.
+-  64 -> Very Sensitive, Wrongly Picked-up Even Some Patterns From Road.
 -  96 -> ~Optimum.
 - 128 -> A Bit Insensitive, Did Not Pick-up Some Small Cars.

 So, now in my **Video Pipeline** I use a **Combination of these Window Sizes** and the **Heat Map** Technique in order to have an Optimum Performance.

-### 5.2 Issue [Solved] - `Start y` Vs. Missing Detections in Some of the Frames
+### 5.2.
+Issue [Solved] - `Start y` Vs. Missing Detections in Some of the Frames
 When I chose the `Start y` Position for the ROI, I initially Selected `Start y = 400` in order to Not Detect Cars in Trees & Skies [:-D].
-But later, I realised after a long trial-and-error session that this was the Reason why I missed a Lot of Proper Detections in the Project Video!!!
+But later, I realised after a long trial-and-error session that this was a bit Too High and so the Reason why I Missed a Lot of Proper Detections in the Project Video (At Some Instances, we have Cars at < `Start y = 400`)!!!
+I see that `>380` Starts to Miss Detections!
 So now, I have made `Start y = 360` [A Sweet-Spot Corresponding to Half Height of the Image, and also an Integer Multiple of the HOG Block Size of 8 in order to have Better Performance during HOG Features Extraction].
-I see that `>380` Starts to Miss Detections for an `Window Size = 96x96`.
-This Does give some False Positives in the Trees, Skies near the Image's Half Height but now I deal with it using the **Heat Maps** Technique that I explained in **Section 4.2 Mechanisms To Handle MULTIPLE OVERLAPPING DETECTIONS And FALSE POSITIVES** Above.
+This Does give some False Positives in the Trees & Sky near the Image's Half Height but now I deal with them using the **Heat Maps** Technique that I explained in **Section 4.2.
+Mechanisms To Handle MULTIPLE OVERLAPPING DETECTIONS And FALSE POSITIVES** Above.

-### 5.3 Observation/Learning - Performance of **Sliding Windows** Vs. **HOG Sub-Sampling Windows**
+### 5.3.
+Observation/Learning - Performance of **Sliding Windows** Vs. **HOG Sub-Sampling Windows**
 I learned that **HOG Sub-Sampling Windows** is indeed a **Powerful Technique** as it has Approximately Same Detection Performance with Much Lesser Run-Time!:
-- Approx 6   sec Per Image for Sliding Window Search Vs.
+- Approx. 9-10 sec Per Image for Sliding Window Search, Versus
-- Approx 1.5 sec Per Image for HOG-Subsampling Window Search.
+- Approx. 1.4  sec Per Image for HOG-Subsampling Window Search.

-### 5.4 Alternative Approach - Handling of Multiple Detections
+### 5.4.
+Alternative Approach - Handling of Multiple Detections
 I used **Heat Maps** as the Technique in order to Handle Multiple Detections.
-Another Alternative Approach [which I will Explore in Future] is **Windows Centroid** - Wherein, we can Assign the Position of the Detection To the Centroid of the Overlapping Windows.
+Another Alternative Approach [which I want to Explore in Future] is **Windows Centroid** - Wherein, we can Assign the Position of the Detection To the Centroid of the Overlapping Windows.

-### 5.5 Further Improvement [Open] - Tighter Bounding Boxes
+### 5.5.
+Further Improvement [Open] - Tighter Bounding Boxes
 I learned that we can have a Tighter Bounding Box on the Detected Vehicles if we have a Collection of More Sizes of Windows.
 But this leads also to Lesser Performance [More Run-Time] of the Detection Pipeline.
-I realize finding the **Optimum Combinations of Window Scales/Sizes** is an ***Art***, which I will Explore Further!
+I realize finding the **Optimum Combinations of Window Scales/Sizes** is an ***Art***, which I definitely want to Explore Further!

 ## 6. Optional Stand-Out Project Steps:
-### 6.1 Pipeline Running At Near Real-Time And Great Job Identifying & Tracking Vehicles With Minimum False Positives
+### 6.1.
+Pipeline Running At Near Real-Time And Great Job Identifying & Tracking Vehicles With Minimum False Positives
 - RUBRIC: A Stand-out Submission for this Project will be a Pipeline that Runs in Near Real-Time
   (at least Several Frames per Second on a Good Laptop)
   and Does a Great Job of Identifying and Tracking Vehicles in the Frame with a Minimum of False Positives.

 I observed that My Pipeline in My Laptop Takes:
-- Approx 1.5 sec Per Frame for Only Vehicle Detection.
+- Approx. 0.44 sec Per Frame for Only Advanced Lanes Detection.
-- Approx 6   sec Per Frame for the Combination of Advanced Lane Lines Detection + Vehicle Detection that I actually Used.
+- Approx. 6.6  sec Per Frame for the Combination of Advanced Lanes Detection + Vehicle Detection that I actually Used.

 I will need to Compare and Check Further with the Performances on Other [*Good*] Computers.

-### 6.2 Combining VEHICLE DETECTION PIPELINE With LANE FINDING PIPELINE [From Last Project]
+### 6.2.
+Combining VEHICLE DETECTION PIPELINE With LANE FINDING PIPELINE [From Last Project]
 - RUBRIC: As an Optional Challenge, Combine this Vehicle Detection Pipeline With
   the Lane Finding Implementation from the Last Project!

-***I have DONE THIS!!! :-)*** as can be seen in the **Project Output Videos**.
+*I have DONE THIS!!! :-)* as can be seen in the *Project Output Video*.

-### 6.3 Application To Own Videos
+### 6.3.
+Application To Own Videos
 - RUBRIC: As an Additional Optional Challenge, Record Your Own Video and Run your Pipeline on it
   to Detect Vehicles Under Different Conditions.